nu-coie/Mobile-Application/Lecture Examples/Lecture ( 4 )/Credit_Card (Yousif Ibrahim)/Readme.md

 # Changes Suggested by Yousif Ibrahim

-A user-friendly Flutter-based application designed to manage Plans efficiently and securely.

 This section highlights the key change proposed by Yousif Ibrahim to enhance the functionality and user experience of the app.
 His improvement focuses on making a specific section of the UI scrollable while keeping the rest of the content static.

 Yousif suggested introducing a scrollable area specifically for the list of Plans , while ensuring that other parts of the UI remain static.
 This is achieved by wrapping the ListView in a Container with a fixed height of 400.
 As a result, only the Plan  section becomes scrollable, providing a more structured and focused layout.